-- 27.1 Since 31 March 2001 licensed taxi drivers in England and Wales have been under a duty (under s.37 of the Disability Discrimination Act 1995) to carry guide, hearing and other prescribed assistance dogs in the vehicles, without additional charge. - 27.2 Drivers who have a medical condition that is aggravated by exposure to dogs may apply to the licensing authority for exemption from the duty on medical grounds.

-Any other driver who fails to comply with the duty is guilty if a criminal offence and liable, on summary conviction, to a fine of up to £1,000.

-27.3 No animals, other than those falling into the criteria above or those owned by bona-fide fare paying passengers with the agreement of the driver, shall be carried in or on any licensed vehicle whilst the vehicle is so engaged under the terms of its licence.
+- 24.1 Since 31 March 2001 licensed taxi drivers in England and Wales have been under a duty (under s.37 of the Disability Discrimination Act 1995) to carry guide, hearing and other prescribed assistance dogs in the vehicles, without additional charge. - 24.2 Drivers who have a medical condition that is aggravated by exposure to dogs may apply to the licensing authority for exemption from the duty on medical grounds.
+Any other driver who fails to comply with the duty is guilty if a criminal offence and liable, on summary conviction, to a fine of up to £1,000. - 24.3 No animals, other than those falling into the criteria above or those owned by bonafide fare paying passengers with the agreement of the driver, shall be carried in or on any licensed vehicle whilst the vehicle is so engaged under the terms of its licence.

-28 The Licensing Officer
+25 The Licensing Officer

-- 28.1 It is a criminal offence to obstruct a Licensing Officer or any other authorised officer of the Council. - 28.2 From time to time it is necessary for the Licensing Officer or any other authorised officer to examine or check the vehicle.
+- 25.1 It is a criminal offence to obstruct a Licensing Officer or any other authorised officer of the Council. - 25.2 From time to time it is necessary for the Licensing Officer or any other authorised officer to examine or check the vehicle. - 25.3 Vehicles are liable to be examined at any time by an authorised officer of the council, the Vehicle Inspectorate or the Police.